arduino/docs-content/content/software/app-lab/3.apps/6.run/run.md

 ## Monitor an App

-When an App is running, you can monitor its execution through the **Console** at the bottom of the screen.
-The console features three tabs, each focusing on a specific part of the system:
+When an App is running, you can monitor its execution through the **Console** at the top of the screen.
+Select the tabs at the top to switch between views:

 * **App launch:** Displays logs related to code compilation, file transfer, and the deployment process.
 Check this tab if your App fails to launch.
 * **Serial Monitor:** Displays logs from your microcontroller's sketch.
 To see output here, you must use the `Monitor.print()` function in your Arduino code instead of the standard `Serial.print()`.